-It is helpful to have payroll records that prove the overpayment readily available when alerting an employee.
+It is helpful to have payroll records that prove the over-payment readily available when alerting an employee.
 You cannot request remuneration without valid proof.
-Most states allow employers to make deductions from a future paycheck that cover the overpayment, after the payroll department has effectively notified the employee.
+Most states allow employers to make deductions from a future paycheck that covers the over-payment after the payroll department has effectively notified the employee.

 However, some states do not.
 In Oregon, you must reach an agreement on how best to re-pay the funds with the employee before proceeding.
 If you alert an employee and he or she refuses to repay you, you can legally sue that employee.
 In Washington, employees must consent to a payroll deduction after being notified of the issue.
 They can also repay the amount via a personal check.
 Washington also allows employers to take legal action against workers refusing to repay them.

 Remember to always adhere to federal and state minimum wage laws.
 You can't deduct from a future paycheck if that results in an hourly rate below minimum wage.
 In this situation, you'd have to deduct from several future paychecks to abide by the law.

 If you underpay an employee, it is integral to begin the process of repayment as soon as possible.
 An underpaid employee has every right to demand his or her money back – and as soon as the next paycheck.
 Late payments accrue the longer you take to pay an employee back.
 If underpaying an employee is a consistent issue due to complicated local taxes or withholding rates, consider investing in a local tax identifier.